Plumsail/forms-docs/SharePoint/general/roadmap.rst

 -------------------------------------------------------
 - Continued improvement of the List or Library control
 - Continued improvement of the Lookup control
-- Support of Location field
+- Editor UI and UX improvements